memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 time in the `mandel` function, and not in the `spi_xfer` function as we thought.

-> Note: In the process of writing this blog post, I stumbled upon the Orbuculum
+> Note: In the process of writing this blog post, I stumbled upon the [Orbuculum
-> project (https://github.com/orbcode/orbuculum).
+> project](https://github.com/orbcode/orbuculum).
 While this looks very
 > promising for ITM/ETM and other debugging, I was not able to get it to work on
 > MacOS.